tcpyaap/WowPixelRotationBot/README.md

 - `RotationSender.au3` relies on AutoIt (https://www.autoitscript.com/site/).
 AutoIt is provided under its own license.

 This repository does not include ConRO itself.

----

-If you want, I can:
-- Add a quick calibration helper (Lua + small config) to print the absolute screen coordinates where the pixels are drawn.
-- Port the AutoIt `RotationSender` to a cross-platform Python script so you can run the sender on macOS.

-If you want any of those, tell me which and I'll implement it next.